Only to Insure Safe Operation

 Greeting a Friend

 Never use your horn to greet a friend or get a friend’s attention.
-It is considered improper use of the horn and may result in a ticket.
+It is improper use of the horn and may result in a ticket.

 Other drivers may think you are honking at them.

 Encourage Someone to Get Out of the Way

 Never use your horn to encourage someone to drive faster or get out-of-the-way.

 Tapping the horn at the driver in front of you the second a traffic light turns green is not only bad manners, it may also trigger road rage with a stressed-out driver on edge.

 Honking the horn does not help when you are stuck in traffic jam.

 Do not use your horn to tell other drivers that they made a mistake.
 Your honking may cause them to make more mistakes.
 Remember, nobody is perfect.
 Do not take another driver’s mistakes or misjudgments personal.